Marco-Puig/ChiselEngine/README.md

 }

-// Logic that runs once at the end of the game - can also destroy objects at runtime void Game::destroy() {
+// Logic that runs once at the end of the game - you can also call it in your update() to destroy objects at runtime void Game::destroy() {
 	cleanupModel(rockModel);
 	cleanupModel(sceneModel);